Who Gets the Pet in a Divorce?

 Call or Contact The Office Today

 For many, a pet is seen as just another member of the family, with significant emotional attachments for everyone involved.
-For help settling an issue of pet custody in your Florida divorce, call or contact the law office of Blair H. Chan, III today in Tampa Bay for a free consultation of your case.
+For help settling an issue of pet custody in your Florida divorce, call or contact the law office of Blair H. Chan, III today in Tampa Bay for an initial consultation of your case.